A story that takes place parallel to the early Seusea tales, on the island of Seit. Not a place a sane person wants to find themselves.

 ‘She said it was due to her father,’ Jidi said, aggrieved with himself that he was spilling his guts so fluently.
 Did Crysa bewitch him in some way?
 ‘She inherited a magic immunity from her sire.’

 ‘We believe her father is an Oloii sorcerer that makes his home in Myre.
 Maybe you’ve heard of him?
 Littleplay of the Money, the Societors of Myre name him.
-Few know his true name, and alas, I’m not among that number.’
+Few know his true name, and alas, I’m not among that number.
+Not yet.’

 ‘You are intent on losing everything today, aren’t you?’
 She smartly slapped Jidi’s face, her rings slicing into his face.
 ‘Witch, by Hjoll!
 I am no fucking witch.’

 Jidi decided then and there he’d best put his pertness away.
-An opportunity to escape would present itself in time, and hastening his demise through repartee with this woman wasn’t to his advantage.
+An opportunity to escape would present itself in time, and hastening his demise through repartee with this woman was idiotic.

 She was still a witch by his reckoning though.